GingJan/tecai/readme.md

 Laravel is accessible, yet powerful, providing powerful tools needed for large, robust applications.
 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

-## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).

-## Security Vulnerabilities
+## Frontend

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+this project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)